-- 4.8 The Governance Statement notes the risk scores for the 22 risk areas.
-The Governance Arrangements Assessment Group concluded:
+- 4.10 The Governance Statement notes the risk scores for the 22 risk areas.
+The assessment by departments and the Governance Arrangements Assessment Group concluded:

 - Number of very high risks: 0

-- Number of high risks:3
+- Number of high risks:2

-- Number of moderate risks: 11
+- Number of medium risks: 12

-- Number of low risks: 8
+- Number of low risks: 9

-- 4.9 Where the current risk scores continue to be higher than the Council is willing to accept, further implementation steps have been identified and outlined in the Statement.

-- 4.10 The majority of matters that have been highlighted in this systematic analysis have already been identified by the Council, with the further mitigating steps included in the Strategic Plan.
+- 4.11 Where the current risk scores continue to be higher than the Council is willing to accept, further implementation steps have been identified and outlined in the Statement.
+However, it is emphasised that the majority of matters that have been highlighted in this systematic analysis have already been identified by the Council.